[This article has been updated to reflect the new tax law that went into effect on January 1, 2018]

 Tax Strategist or Tax Evader?

-- Maybe they took some petty cash and used it to pay for a couple of cases of beer, some food at the store and lunch with friends.
+- Took some petty cash and used it to pay for a couple of cases of beer, some food at the store, and lunch with friends.

 - Shared a company car with a teenage daughter on the weekends.

 - Charged that expensive dinner with the missus on the corporate card.

 - Bought a bunch of clothes and other household stuff, and charged it to the business.

 - Wrote off an entire resort vacation with the family because they made a single, one-hour sales call to a customer while in town.

 - Had the contractor who upgraded a home kitchen send an invoice to the company.

 Yeah, you know someone who’s done this stuff.
 Or at least some of it.
 Right?